richellaod/Programming-Scripting-Project-2018/README.md

 ![Image for Mean, Min and Max](https://github.com/richellaod/Images-for-Project-2018/blob/master/mean%20min%20max.JPG)

 4. print(dataset.groupby('class').size()) - This displays the number of instances that belong to each class.
+The below shows me that there are 150 samples of flowers: 50 - iris setosa, 50 - iris versicolor and 50 - iris virginica

 ![Image for Class Results](https://github.com/richellaod/Images-for-Project-2018/blob/master/class.JPG)